vishivishvish/dlai-adv-retrieval-chroma/README.md

 - But what’s new is we now have powerful LLMs, and we can use those to augment and enhance the queries that we send to our vector-based retrieval system to get better results.
 - The first type of Query Expansion we’ll talk about is Expansion with Generated Answers.
 - The way this works is, take your query, pass it to an LLM which you prompt to generate a hypothetical or imagined answer to your query, then concatenate your query with the imagined answer and use that as the new query to pass to your retrieval system.
+- Then you return your query results as normal.

 <img src="https://drive.google.com/uc?export=view&id=1REf-l5AcuJgt4OVRiSDjnOQSuZApBEee">